n-west/bl-git-intro/02-cheatsheet-common-commands.md

 In some philosophies of using git for pedantic versioning ("git flow") you have branches that are long-lived and intended to support older versions.
-The idea is that features go on new branches and any bug fixes can be merged or cherry-picked between branches so you truly have paralle l paths of your code.
+The idea is that features go on new branches and any bug fixes can be merged or cherry-picked between branches so you truly have parallel paths of your code.

 ```